CivicActions/guidebook/docs/02-tools-for-work/Relocating-or-Leaving-Bloom.md

 Any company property issued to employees, such as documents, computer equipment or company credit cards, must be returned to Bloom Works at the time of separation.

-## Continuation of Benefits

-COBRA

-If you or your covered dependents lose eligibility for regular group medical, dental, and vision benefits, you may be eligible to continue your coverage under COBRA.
-COBRA allows you to continue receiving these benefits on a temporary basis in certain situations where coverage under the United Healthcare Benefits Plan would otherwise end.
-Contact Sofia Forelle for more details.

-## Offboarding process

-The person doing the offboarding should duplicate the `template list` on the `Offboarding` Trello board.
-All the tasks needed to offboard someone from Bloom Works are listed as task cards.
-There will need to be collaboration with others in company to fully offboard someone - such as the project/practice area teams removing them from specific tools.
-An important step is to also talk with the person departing Bloom Works to ensure they remove project or company work from their personal machines, and return any equipment or property back toBloom Works.

-Bloom Works will also post a message in #announcements about the person departing Bloom Works.
-We will intentionally post a message that preserves the privacy of the person leaving Bloom Works.

-### Manager

-- Work with the employee to transition the employee's workload to other team members.
-- Ensure they complete their last timesheet in Harvest.